Joe Bowen: Catchphrase

-Bowen's catchphrase is "Holy Mackinaw!" (also the catch phrase from the CFL's Hamilton Tiger Cats), typically used when an amazing goal is scored or a big save is made.
+Bowen's catchphrase is "Holy Mackinaw!" (also the catchphrase from the Canadian Football League's Hamilton Tiger-Cats), typically used when an amazing goal is scored or a big save is made.
 It has been suggested that the phrase originated from a California spirit yell, but Bowen claims he got the phrase from his dad who said "Holy Mackinaw" instead of swearing.

 Outside of radio

-Bowen appeared in a TV commercial for Harvey's promoting the "bigger" Angus Burger, using his famous aforementioned catchphrase (and has voiced over many Harvey's commercials recently).
+Bowen appeared in a TV commercial for Harvey's promoting the "bigger" Angus Burger, using his famous aforementioned catchphrase, and subsequently provided voice over for several other Harvey's commercials as well.
 He was the radio announcer in the 1986 film Youngblood.

 In June 2018, the Hockey Hall of Fame announced that Bowen was named as the 2018 winner of the Foster Hewitt Memorial Award, honouring outstanding contributions by a hockey broadcaster.